Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Discussion and conclusions

-From these data, we computed absolute colors for all objects in the sample, obtaining 945 for $(u-g)$, 947 for $(u-r)$, 940 for $(u-i)$, 936 for $(u-z)$, 14 for $(u-J)$, 1\,694 for $(g-r)$, 1\,658 for $(g-i)$, 1\,593 for $(g-z)$, 36 for $(g-J)$, 1\,722 for $(r-i)$, 1\,650 for $(r-z)$, 41 for $(r-J)$, 1\,637 for $(i-z)$, 18 for $(i-J)$, and 21 for $(z-J)$, summing up to a total of 12\,852 absolute–color measurements.
-The colors do not show evidence of strong bi-modal distributions, or relations with the orbital parameters, showcasing the importance of phase-correcting the data, even if observed at small $\alpha$.
-The increase in the number of objects plus the phase-correction shows that while more objects are discovered, apparently empty spaces in the observational planes are being covered.
-See, for instance Fig. \ref{givsi} where apparently there is a lack of red objects with faint absolute magnitudes which may be interpreted as an observational bias: redder objects tend to be darker \citep{Lacerda_2014}, therefore when we are approaching detection limits we loose preferentially these darker objects with respect to the brighter ones.
-Very likely, the Legacy Survey for Space and Time will fill up these regions, providing high-quality colors for tens of thousands of objects \citep{murtagh2025AJ,kurlander2025AJ} from which we see a first glimpse in this work with RFL data.
+Interestingly, Figure \ref{givsi} shows that the Legacy Survey for Space and Time will fill the space for fainter absolute magnitudes, opening a new realm of color distributions and relations because of its high-quality colors for tens of thousands of objects \citep{murtagh2025AJ,kurlander2025AJ}, of which we see a first glimpse in this work with RFL data.

 Therefore, beyond supplying an extensive catalog of TNO observations and derived parameters, our dataset includes the first-ever photometric measurements obtained with the Rubin Observatory during the RFL campaign.
 We derived phase curves, absolute colors, and spectral slopes for eight RFL objects—five newly discovered TNOs and three previously known ones—and placed them in the context of existing surveys (Col-OSSOS, DES, and SDSS).
 These early LSST observations demonstrate the tremendous potential of Rubin data: the detected objects occupy sparsely populated regions of parameter space, particularly at faint magnitudes.
-The inclusion of these data will also help to reduce observational biases, improving our ability to determine whether apparent groupings in color or brightness are intrinsic to different dynamical populations or merely reflect survey selection effects.
+The inclusion of these data will significantly expand the sampled phase space and shift current observational biases toward smaller and fainter objects.
+This improved coverage will enhance our ability to assess whether apparent groupings in color or brightness are intrinsic to different dynamical populations, size ranges, or survey selection effects.